-The field of zoo and exotic animal nutrition has made significant advances in recent decades.
+The field of zoo and exotic animal nutrition continues to make advances that result in better diets.
 Exotic animal nutritionists in zoos and in the feed industry are studying problems and generating information on proper nutritional management for many species.

 All animals require nutrients and energy in a metabolizable form.
 The nutrients and energy must be properly balanced and in the correct form to accommodate particular tastes, digestive systems, and feeding methods.
-For example, large psittacines typically use their feet for holding food, while other species obtain or position food using other appendages (or they do not manipulate food).
+For example, large psittacines typically use their feet to hold food, whereas other species obtain or position food using other appendages (or they do not manipulate food).
 If a commercial extruded food is fed, the pieces must be large enough for the bird to grasp easily.
 Diets for exotic and zoo animals have been developed by considering food habits in the wild, oral and GI tract morphology, nutrient requirements established for domestic and laboratory animals and people, nutritional research on exotic species, and practical experience.
-The ultimate criteria for evaluating the suitability of a diet for a given species are growth, reproductive success, and longevity.
+The ultimate criteria to evaluate the suitability of a diet for a given species are growth, reproductive success, and longevity.

 The minimum nutrient requirements established by the National Research Council (NRC) for domestic and laboratory animals can be useful starting points in setting target nutrient levels for an exotic species.
-For example, the Nutrient Requirements of Small Ruminants published by the NRC in 2007, contains nutritional information on cervids (white-tailed deer, red deer, wapiti, and caribou) and camelids (llamas and alpacas).
-In addition, the NRC guidelines for nonhuman primates have been updated.
+For example, the Nutrient Requirements of Small Ruminants, published by the NRC in 2007, contains nutritional information on cervids (white-tailed deer, red deer, wapiti, and caribou) and camelids (llamas and alpacas).

 For many exotic species that have closely related domestic counterparts, diets can be formulated to contain nutrients that would meet the requirements established for ungulates, mustelids, canids, felids, rodents, primates, lagomorphs, gallinaceous and anseriform birds, and fish.
 However, nutrient requirements established by the NRC should be used only as guidelines, because the goals of livestock producers in feeding their animals include rapid and efficient gain and high milk yield or egg production—goals that differ from the goals in zoo animal management.
 In zoos and other exotic animal collections, a maintenance diet should be fed in general, although a breeding or other specific diet may be needed sometimes, depending on the animal and circumstances.

-Although the NRC requirements are less directly applicable to other species, they can still serve as a useful general reference for evaluating the nutritional adequacy for most birds and mammals.
-The formulation and evaluation of diets for reptiles and amphibians is even more difficult because there are no domestic animal models and because metabolic rates of poikilothermic animals fluctuate with changes in ambient temperature.
+Although the NRC requirements are less directly applicable to other species, they can still serve as a useful general reference to evaluate the nutritional adequacy for most birds and mammals.
+The formulation and evaluation of diets for reptiles and amphibians is even more difficult, because there are no domestic animal models and because metabolic rates of poikilothermic animals fluctuate with changes in ambient temperature.
 Once the nutrient concentrations for the diet have been established, the types and amounts of foodstuffs, methods of presentation, and feeding frequencies should be selected based on the physical and behavioral attributes of the species.

 Many animals in the wild consume much of their water in the foods they eat.
 When low-moisture foods are consumed (pellets, extrusions, etc), some animals, depending on how water is presented, may not maintain adequate hydration.
 Many free-ranging small and tropical lizards receive water from foods and from licking drops that accumulate after rainfall.
 When in captivity, they frequently do not drink readily from containers.
 In nature, birds of prey do not drink; however, in captivity, they do drink sometimes, depending on the circumstances, so clean drinking water must be available at all times.

-Humidity may be especially important in maintaining hydration of many reptiles, especially tropical species.
+Humidity may be especially important to maintain hydration of many reptiles, especially tropical species.
 Daily misting with warm water is an important source of hydration for some lizards that may not be observed drinking standing water.
 Eye lesions in semiaquatic turtles (eg, box turtles) and some tortoises may be the result of low environmental humidity (or possibly upper respiratory tract disease) and not vitamin A deficiency.
-Conjunctivitis may respond better to supportive antibiotic therapy and higher humidity than to supplemental vitamin A. Dietary histories may be especially important in such cases, because many captive turtles are fed commercial cat food that is high in vitamin A.
+Conjunctivitis may respond better to supportive antibiotic therapy and higher humidity than to supplemental vitamin A. Dietary histories may be especially important in such cases, because many captive turtles are fed commercial food, which is mostly cat food high in vitamin A.

 For a discussion of nutrition for orphaned animals, see Care of Orphaned Native Birds and Mammals.